tlodge/databox-sdk-tutorial/gettingstarted/dashboard/index.md

 ### installing sensingkit

-To get access to a few more sensors, and apps that make use of them, you can enable access to your phone's sensors by installing the sensingkit driver.
+To get access to a few more sensors and apps that make use of them, you can enable access to your phone's sensors by installing the sensingkit driver.
 Go to the Driver Store page and select sensingkit.
 Follow the install instructions:

 <figure class="figure">
   <img class="thumbnail" src="/images/gettingstarted/dashboard/installsensingkit.png" width="30%" alt="install sensingkit driver">